RISHABH2638N/RISHABH2638N/README.md

 - 👋 Hi, I’m @RISHABH2638N
 - 👀 I’m interested in learning and exploring new things in the tech world
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning C and C++ language
 - 💞️ I’m looking to collaborate on projcts that can be done using c language
 - 📫 How to reach me?
 You can contact me via my email rishankmishra5@gmail.com
 - 😄 Pronouns: You can call me RISHABH MISHRA